OOXXXXOO/DARTH/document/GuidetoStart.md

    * CartoDb Positron,
    * Bing VirtualEarth

-for get target information as deeplearning traing , we need raster vector object that from vector datasource like:
+for get target information as deeplearning training , we need rasterize vector object that from vector datasource like:

    * MBTiles
    * Shapefile
    * Pbf